chaoss/wg-evolution/focus-areas/issue-resolution/issues-closed.md

 ## Overview

 Issues Closed measures issues  that changed to state closed during a certain period.
 Issues are defined as in [Issues New](https://chaoss.community/metric-issues-new/).
 Data points consist of the count of issues that transitioned to a closed state during the measurement period.
 Some projects may use different states or tags, such as 'fixed,' to indicate a closed issue.
 In most issue trackers, closed issues can be reopened after they are closed.
 Reopening an issue can be considered as opening a new issue, or making void the previous close (see parameters, below).
 A high volume of closed issues indicates a productive and engaged community actively resolving issues.
 By tracking code-related closed issues, you can gain insights into the overall activity level of a project in completing its work.
-This metric is not the only one that should be used to track volume of coding activitY.
+This metric is not the only one that should be used to track volume of coding activity.

 ## Want to Know More?